plasmops/docker-ansible/README.md

 While working as unprivileged user your home directory will be initialized since the beginning, so you are free to change your `~/.zshrc`  and any other directories in your home, mind that **once you delete container all the data** from your home directory **will be lost**!

-**Also there's a handy home directory auto-population ability** is available with the container, provide a space-separated list of directories inside your project directory such as: *`.aws`, `.ssh`* etc as `--env POPULATE=".aws .ssh"` and if they exist they will be auto-symlinked into your container home directory.
+**Also there's a handy home directory auto-population ability** available with this container, provide a space-separated list of directories inside your project directory such as: *`.aws`, `.ssh`* etc as `--env POPULATE=".aws .ssh"` and if they exist they will be auto-symlinked into your container home directory.
 By default `POPULATE=".ssh"`.

 ## License and Authors